metakgp/iit-kgp-network/README.md

 - Buy a good 300Mbps or (1 Gbps if u are rich) aand then use ethernet interface to distribute internet wia the wifi interface.
 - Setting up can be a bit tedious for beginners but it is relatively easier and much better than the next solution.

-<p>Benefits : You can get 300Mbps internet, and even if u share with 3 room mates u still get arorund 100 Mbps in the worst case scenario which is much better than getting 12-13 Mbps on Wifi </p>
+> Benefits : You can get 300Mbps internet, and even if u share with 3 room mates u still get arorund 100 Mbps in the worst case scenario which is much better than getting 12-13 Mbps on Wifi

 ### Feasible Solution